 High above Biasca, behind the cliffs, more precisely on the Alpe di Lago, is the spring of the “Ri della Froda”.
 This little stream flows through the rocky landscape that the water has slowly carved over the centuries, to become the waterfall of Santa Petronilla once the sparkling waters plunge over the cliffs above Biasca.

-Besides the beauty of the falls and the colorful light reflections and rainbows in the waters, the site also allows you to enjoy the beautiful scenery and panoramic view.
+Besides the beauty of the fall and the colorful light reflections and rainbows in the waters, the site also allows you to enjoy the beautiful scenery and panoramic view.
 Totally immersed in nature, with only the sound of water and the smell of the plants to keep you company, you can admire the sun-kissed Blenio valley, the Leventina valley and the Riviera with its picturesque greenery.